 There was probably some point during the 2008 – 2009 financial crisis that on paper, approximately 90% of my primary home equity had been wiped out.

 The feeling of potentially losing everything is something I never want to experience again.
 Therefore, I promised to refinance my mortgage every time mortgage rates dropped and I could break even within 12 months.
 I also promised to pay down extra principal every time I had some extra cash.

 Although money is dirt cheap, not having to make monthly mortgage payments feels wonderful.
-Besides not paying any interest, I also don’t have to deal with a bank that may one-day sell-off our mortgage and force us to change our autopay setup.
+Besides not paying any interest, I also don’t have to deal with a bank that may one-day sell-off our mortgage.
+If this happens, we would be forced us to change our autopay setup.

-While I do enjoy popping into the bank once in a while to pay down extra principal, it feels better to never have to pop into the bank at all, especially now that we have this highly contagious virus lingering.
+While I do enjoy popping into the bank once in a while to pay down extra principal, it feels better to never have to pop into the bank at all.
+All banking transactions are done through my mobile phone now.

 No Mortgage, Less Worry